Last Updated: Apr 20, 2021

 Applicants requesting reactivation must also submit a current Curriculum Vitae (CV) and a self-query report from the National Practitioner Data Bank (NPDB).

 Your CV should list all periods of employment and unemployment in chronological order.
 For reactivations, the State Board of Medicine requires CVs to cover at least the preceding 10 years.
 The State Board of Osteopathic Medicine requires CVs for reactivations to cover at least the period from the expiration date of your previous medical license to present.

 You can place a NPDB self-query request here.
 When you receive the “Response to your Self-Query,” you should make a copy for your own records and forward a copy to your licensure board.
 Note there is a four dollar ($4) per order fee for self-queries.

 After you have submitted your reactivation application, the Pennsylvania Department of State’s (DOS) Bureau of Professional and Occupational Affairs (BPOA) may contact you to seek additional information or resolve any discrepancies with your application.
 It is important that you keep your contact information up to date with BPOA.
-You can verify and update your contact information on the Pennsylvania Licensing System (PALS) website.
-Note that discrepancy notices may be sent via email.
+You can verify and update your contact information through your PALS account.
+Note that discrepancy notices will be sent via email.

 If you are reactivating an expired or inactive license, you must pay your licensure board’s renewal fee.
 In 2020, the fee is $360 for MDs, and for DOs the fee is $330.
 If you are reactivating from an active-retired license, you will need to pay a $5 fee, but not the renewal fee.